Molecule-Cloud/requirement-analysis/README.md

 * **Scalability**: The system should not crash when 10,000 new users sign up or book an apartment simultaneouly
 * **Usability**: Users without technical knowledge should be able to navigate the system with ease.
 * **Maintainability**: The system should be easily maintained even with  a new team of developers.

+## Use Case Diagrams
+* Use Case Diagrams are visual representation of the interactions between uers or actors and the system to achive specific goals.
+Creating a Use Case Diagram involes identifying the potential actors(users), defining the use cases like searching for a property on an airbnb website, annd drawing out the interactions between the actors and the use cases.
+They do have some similarities with flowcharts but they have more important distict features.

+#### Benefits of Use Case Diagrams
+* They provide a clear visual representation of system functionalities
+* They help in identifying and organizing the system's requirements
+* They Facilitate communication among stakeholders and the develpppppopment team.
+* They provode an outside view of the system
+* They provide a model for the flow of events when it comes to user interactions.

+## Acceptance Criteria
+* An acceptance criteria describes the state of a software or product that is deemed acceptble by all stakeholders.
+They have to be specific and measurable, include functional and non-functional requirements, and meet the requirements of the stakeholders.

+#### Benefits
+* It provides a basis for testing anf validation
+* It provides a shared understanding of the software among stakeholders.
+* It ensures accurate development plannning.

+#### Example of Acceptance Criteria for a checout page in a booking system.
+* User must be able to select a payment method at checkout.